 An orthodontic treatment, such as a root canal treatment, is still much less expensive than a tooth extraction.
 The latter requires the purchase of an implant or denture to replace the extracted tooth, and help you chew properly, and prevent the adjacent teeth from shifting and forming gaps in your teeth.
-Get in touch with our dental team on 02071830755 to get a free 'no obligation' quote in London.
+Get in touch with our dental team on 02071830755 to get a quote in London.

 Deep decay can cause your root pulp to become infected and inflamed.
 This inflammation can also be caused by a repeated dental procedure such as filling, or injuries from cracked or chipped tooth or any continuous trauma to your tooth.
 The pulp inflammation or infection causes pain when you chew and makes your teeth to become extremely sensitive — if left untreated; it could lead to an abscess in the tooth, and cause you to lose the tooth even.

 A root canal treatment enables your dentist to remove the inflamed pulp and thoroughly clean the insides of your infected tooth.
 After disinfecting and cleaning your tooth will be subsequently filled and sealed using a rubber-like material known as gutta-percha.
 A crown could also be used to cover the tooth to enable you to chew and bite with it like any other tooth.